Beattock: Fairburn 4MT 2-6-4T 42192 on banking duty at Beattock in March 1961, probably on the rear of a Manchester-Glasgow service.

 Stranraer Town: Looking west at Stranraer Town.
 The station was to the left and had a bay platform to its right.
 The goods yard was to the right.
 Access by kind permission of British Rail.

-Stranraer Town: Looking east at the station throat, Stranraer Town.
-Line to harbour extreme left.
+Stranraer Town: Stabling point, Stranraer Town.
+Some engines running, some not.
 Access by kind permission of British Rail.

 Blue Anchor: And finally...
 The last of a long line, BR Standard class 9F 2-10-0 no 92220 Evening Star, running east through Blue Anchor on the West Somerset Railway in March 1989.